-If you want to know how to grow a pear tree at home, your in the right place.
+If you want to know how to grow a pear tree at home, you are in the right place.
 We will take you through the steps to grow a pear tree from seed.
 Just follow these steps.

 You can grow your pears, without buying small pear trees.
 What if we told you, you can grow your own pear trees, from a single pear, all by yourself.
 All you will need is a few pears (store-bought or homegrown).
 Let’s get started!